 - 1. Open the review.

 - 2. View the contents of each artifact.

 - 3. Provide feedback by adding new comments and replying to existing comments.

 - 4. Approve or disapprove each artifact.

-- 5. Change your review status to complete.
+- 5. Change your review status to completed.

-Note: All artifacts in a review are read-only in the Review Experience.
-Live artifacts may be changed during the review (but not using the Review Experience) while baseline artifacts cannot be changed.
+Note: All artifacts in a review are read-only in the Reviewers Experience.
+Live artifacts may be changed during the review (but not using the Reviewers Experience) while baseline artifacts cannot be changed.
+However, you can use the New Comment button on the ribbon (Home tab, Artifact group) to add a comment to any artifact in the review package.
+When you click the New Comment button, the Discussions tab is automatically opened in the utility panel.